 This is a quote from one of my favorite books and is best suited to explain why I have decided to start a blog.
 Like most, I have toyed with the idea for many years but could never quite commit to what it was I wanted to write about (lets be real, I was also completely terrified of making a fool of myself!).
 Recently I noticed that what I can write about has been unfolding under my nose all along…

-It has been quite the journey in the last few years, navigating through a career change which brought me back to school get my masters in textile design, traveling the world meeting the most incredible people and eventually settling overseas in Germany for work.
+It has been quite the journey in the last few years, navigating through a career change which brought me back to school get my masters in textile design, traveling the world meeting the most incredible people and growing tremendously as a person.
 What started out as a minor career change, ended up being a majorly life changing journey!

 While studying textile design at Philadelphia University, I fell in love with the process of creating things with my hands.
 Weaving, along with other forms of textile production, quickly became an obsession.
 What I didn’t realize in the moment was that it was so much more than just textile design knowledge that I was gaining, there was a huge spiritual growth happening behind the scenes.
 The year I entered grad school was one of many changes, and in many ways it allowed me to go within to figure out who I was as a person.
 At the same time I started grad school, I also noticed that this spiritual side began to open up.
 During this time I began attending meditations, mandala workshops, and reiki shares.